skip to main |

 In the next month Crafty Creatures is going to be working with young parents and their children in Children's Centres in Gateshead.
 This is part of their Young & Fun programme and I am really excited about working with parents to see how easy art can be done at home, using materials from our environment.

+Over the next few months Crafty Creatures has lots of parties coming up.
+A variety of themes and combinations have been choosen, from seahorses and horses, to space and Cars.
 Has this given you some ideas for you child's party?
 If so please contact me Nicola on 07966 297426 or email: nicola@crafty-creatuires.com to see how your child could have their own unique individual craft party.

 We have also been working with children at the centre to explore crafts.
 Some of the children were fourteen months old, but it was great to see how even at a young age they can explore different textures and then create their own work.
 With encouragement a child can realise they have created something and feel a sense of achievement that comes with this.
 I think a favourite was in the desert's week when fake snow was used to create a snowy scene for animals that live in the cold, and in contrast when red powder paint and sand was used to create a picture for animals that live in hot deserts.
 Very messy but great fun!